 I also recently made another loan to finance another small business project of mine.

 Recently, I noticed that other credit card companies are offering similar products.
-The process is hassle-free and did not require me to submit any additional documents.
+The process is hassle-free and does not require me to submit any additional documents.

 And the money was also transferred to my account in just a few days.
 If you’re interested in availing of this product, be sure to check out your bank’s website.